netops2devops/netops2devops.github.io/content/posts/go-notes.md

 But what happens if we declared `p` as `var p Person` instead?
 In that case default value of `p` will be the zero value of the fields inside the `Person` struct.

+### Using functions vs. methods

+> - Anytime your business logic depends on values that are configured at startup or changed while your program is running, those values should be stored in a struct, and that logic should be implemented as a method.

+> - If your logic depends only on the input parameters, it should be a function

 ## Interfaces

 - An interface is like an abstract class in Python.